syrupy-project/syrupy/README.md

 ##### Composing Matchers

-Multiple matchers can be composed together using `matchers`, e.g.:
+Multiple matchers can be composed together using `compose_matchers`, e.g.:

 ```py
 from syrupy.matchers import compose_matchers